leoaugusto1976/LHL-Supervised-Learning-Project/README.md

 The ultimate goal of the project is to gain insights from the data sets and communicate these insights to stakeholders using appropriate visualizations and metrics to make informed decisions based on the business questions asked."

-## Project Structure
+## My Project Structure

-Here is the structure of files and folders in this project:
+Here is the structure of files and folders in my project:

 - **Root Directory**
   - [Supervised Learning - Project.ipynb](https://github.com/leoaugusto1976/LHL-Supervised-Learning-Project/blob/main/Supervised%20Learning%20-%20Project.ipynb): The main Jupyter Notebook containing the project.
 It is divided into four parts: